music-encoding/guidelines/_guidelines-v3/04-cmn/01-cmnBasics/04-cmnNotesChords/01-cmnNotes/03-cmnNotesStems.md

 <a class="link_odd_elementSpec" href="/v3/elements/note">note</a>.
 Some use cases, however, may
 require filling the time that those notes would normally occupy using the
 <a class="link_odd_elementSpec" href="/v3/elements/space">space</a> element described in section
-<span class="ptr"></span>.
+<a class="link_ptr" title="Event Spacing" href="/v3/guidelines/shared#sharedNoteSpacing">1.2.4.5 Event Spacing</a>.
 Using this mechanism, the example above could also be encoded like so:

 {% include _plainExample.html example="./v3/examples/cmn/cmn-sample100.xml" valid="false" %}